sarthakchikte0312/GhostGF/README.md

 Built for personal use.
 If you deploy this on a real person without telling them a language model sometimes replies on your behalf, that's between you, them, and your own conscience — but full disclosure tends to go over a lot better than the alternative.
-Use responsibly, and maybe also just try texting back a little faster.
+Use responsibly and maybe also just try texting back a little faster.